 If 200 people make a purchase, with 10,000 emails delivered, your conversion rate will be 2%.

-What is a good email conversion rate for email marketing
+What is a reasonable email conversion rate for email marketing?

 Marketers can’t answer this question because the conversion rate depends on several factors that make averaging impossible.
 These are the niche of your business, actions you count as conversion, your average deal price, and bulk email provider you use.